 now browsing by tag

 The line snaked through the record store and down the city block.
-It was as if someone cut a hole in a tankship and decided to sell vinyl LPs and vintage posters from the inside of it.
+It was as if someone cut a hole in a tankship and decided to sell vinyl LPs and vintage posters inside.

-Brooklyn’s Rough Trade Records was a Spanish eye roll bookended with exclamation points in response to the oft asked “Is the record store dead?”
+Brooklyn’s Rough Trade Records was an Anderson Cooper-sized eye roll bookended with exclamation points in response to the oft asked “Is the record store dead?”

 Our turn was next.

-The giant E•MO•TION curtain fell from the ceiling, slightly lopsided, all artistic.
+The giant E•MO•TION curtain fell from the ceiling, slightly lopsided, hastily hung, all artsy.

-The pint-sized pop star and Canadian hitmaker, Carly Rae Jepsen was shaking hands and posing for photos in front of the drape.
-Catching a glimpse of the interaction, it was an easy 30 seconds, max.
+The pint-sized pop star and Canadian hitmaker, Carly Rae Jepsen, was shaking hands and posing for photos in front of the drapes.
+Catching a glimpse of each interaction, it was an easy 30 seconds, max.
 There were no photos in landscape versus portrait or one with duckface or a “just a couple with the flash on.”
 No one was going to tell you that you looked great during or after.

-“It’s so fast,” my friend said, appreciating the efficiency.
+“It’s so fast,” a friend said, appreciating the efficiency.

 “It’s almost our turn.
 Do you know what you want to say?”
-I asked, eyes on Carly Rae, who with the release of her brilliant third album E•MO•TION had become my newest audio obsession-slash-total disappointment in the world.
+I asked, eyes on Carly Rae, who with the release of her brilliant third album E•MO•TION had become my newest audio obsession-slash-larger example of total disappointment in the ears of the world.

 “Hmm.
 You say hi and thank you, right?
 What can you really say in ten seconds?”